Favorite Spots 2018

 - El K-Guamo: Either if you go to the street stall or any of their 3 sit-down places their tostadas and pescadillas are simple but good and fresh!

 - Ceci La Cecina: Not in the touristy area of the city, but well worth the trip.
 Their huaraches and chilaquiles with cecina are amazing.

 - El Hidalguense: Barbacoa join only open Friday, Saturday and Sunday.
 This is a perfect cure for a really bad hangover.
 Their pulque is also one of the freshest I’ve tried in the city.
 Read more about them in this old post.

 - Salón Ríos: A modern Cantina with great food an amazing prices.
-The duck Tacos de Canasta are great and the chamorro (calf) has such tender meat it falls off the bone basically just by looking at it and the octopus Salbutes (a puffed fried tortilla) are on point!
+The duck Tacos de Canasta are great and the chamorro (shank) has such tender meat it falls off the bone basically just by looking at it.
+The octopus Salbutes (a puffed fried tortilla) are also on point!